gurusankar-subramanian/gurusankar-subramanian/README.md

 Tinkering ideas, hobby projects and utils to make life and work easier!

-- 🌱 I’m currently working in Java, especially Reactive and concurrent programming these days!
+- 🌱 I work in Java, especially Reactive and concurrent programming these days!
 - 🌱 I tinker with Python for hobby projects and utilities.
 - 👯 I’m looking to collaborate on anything Interesting!
 - How to reach me: gurusankar.subramanian@gmail.com